confluentinc/librdkafka/MIGRATION.md

         eachMessage: someFunc,
       });
     ```
   - The `heartbeat()` no longer needs to be called by the user in the `eachMessage/eachBatch` callback.
     Heartbeats are automatically managed by librdkafka.
-  - The `partitionsConsumedConcurrently` property is not supported at the moment.
+  - The `partitionsConsumedConcurrently` is supported by both `eachMessage` and `eachBatch`.
-  - An API compatible version of `eachBatch` is available, but the batch size never exceeds 1.
+  - An API compatible version of `eachBatch` is available, but the batch size calculation is not
+    as per configured parameters, rather, a constant maximum size is configured internally.
+This is subject
+    to change.
     The property `eachBatchAutoResolve` is supported.
     Within the `eachBatch` callback, use of `uncommittedOffsets` is unsupported,
-    and within the returned batch, `offsetLag` and `offsetLagLow` are unsupported, and `commitOffsetsIfNecessary` is a no-op.
+    and within the returned batch, `offsetLag` and `offsetLagLow` are unsupported.
 * `commitOffsets`:
   - Does not yet support sending metadata for topic partitions being committed.
   - If called with no arguments, it commits all offsets passed to the user (or the stored offsets, if manually handling offset storage using `consumer.storeOffsets`).